rshetty22166145/TFC-GYM/README.md

 ## Instructions to Run:

-1- Clone Repository and make sure you have latest version of Django and React Intsalled.
+1- Clone Repository and make sure you have latest version of Django and React Installed.

 2- In terminal run startup.ch, renenw.ch and run.sh .